Pind Makko

-Pind Makko is a village on western side of Mandi Bahauddin District in Punjab, Pakistan.

-Name

-The former name of the village is Makko Dudhi.
-Makko is the name of a person who owned the village and hence the village was named with this name after him.
-In English, the meaning of Pind is village.
-So with time the village got the name "Pind Makko".

-Village Pind Makko is located on the western boundary of the district Mandi Bahauddin.
-It is relatively bigger village in its vicinity.
+Pind Makko is a village in the western part of Mandi Bahauddin District in Punjab, Pakistan.
+The village was originally known as Aftab Gondal, but it was later renamed after a person named Makko, who owned the land.
+In English, "Pind" means village, so over time it became known as "Pind Makko."
+Located on the western boundary of Mandi Bahauddin District, Pind Makko is one of the larger villages in the surrounding area.

 Popularity

 The village is popular because of its active participation in district politics.
 It is between Miana Gondal and Miani.
 A railway station is also present here.
 This station has been built by the local funds raised by people of the area.
 This railway station is used for the export of fruits and vegetables from the village to the markets of different cities.
 It has a phone exchange that provides the facility of communication to the nearby villages.